Durable01/widget_selection/Readme.md

 ## RQ3\_dataset
 <code>dataset\RQ2\_dataset</code> stores GUI pages and widget selection prompts used in RQ3 and RQ4.

-There are 3 folders: prompt, random, choice
+There are 3 folders: prompt, random, choice; with an additional file "list.csv" to store the GUI information complexity of the 15 pages.

 ### prompt
 As mentioned in our paper, we create 28 experimental control pages for each original page, comprising: the original page(page index 0), 15 pages with information absence at three levels (5 pages each at 10%, 40%, and 70%, with page index 1-5, 6-10, 11-15 respectively), 5 with information duplication(page index 16-20), 5 with information inconsistency(page index 21-25), 1 with lightly enhanced widget information(page index 26), and 1 with highly enhanced(page index 27).